timlabs/uscode/United States Code/TITLE 46-SHIPPING/Subtitle VII-Security and Drug Enforcement/CHAPTER 701-PORT SECURITY/SUBCHAPTER I-GENERAL.md

   * (7) The cost of equipment (including software) required to receive, transmit, handle, and store classified information.

-  * (8) The cost of training law enforcement personnel—
+  * (8) The cost of training public safety personnel—

     * (A) to enforce a security zone under section 70132 of this title; or